 Genital warts- Human papillomavirus (HPV)This document is available in English as well as in languages other than English.
-Links to the multilingual resources can be accessed further below.
+Links to the English and multilingual resources can be accessed further below.
+To download information click on the selected language.
+This will take you directly to the resource.
+The information in brackets gives the format and file size if known.
+Note that some PDFs can be quite large and may take several minutes to download.

 Title: Genital warts- Human papillomavirus (HPV) (Links to English resource)